swapnil-ahlawat/2048_Game_Compiler/README.md

 6. Makefile: for easy compilation

 ## The Game
 It is a 2048-game ”family”: Here, variations on the original 2048 game are to be also provided for.
 The variations are:
 1. Allowing subtraction, multiplication and division in addition to the plain doubling operation at tile mergers.
 Thus, each move, when it is making two same-value tiles merge, may obliterate them together (making them 0 by subtraction), or reduce them to 1 by divition, or square them by multiplication.
 In this variation, the goal also will be flexible, any number not necessarily a power of 2 will be achievable.
 2. Allowing variables in place of tile values to make puzzles

 ### The Operations
 **16 Moves**: ADD/SUBTRACT/MULTIPLY/DIVIDE LEFT/RIGHT/UP/DOWN. : Natural, except the extensions due to the airthmetic operations added, and the variables assigned.

 **Assignment**: ASSIGN <<value>> TO <<x>>,<<y>>: Setting a tile value.

 **Naming**: VAR <<varname>> is <<x>>,<<y>>: Naming a tile.
 Each subsequent move will move the name also to the destination of this tile according to merging and stopping results.
 This may result in a tile getting several names.

-Query: VALUE IN <<x>>,<<y>>: This value can be used in an assignment.
+**Query**: VALUE IN <<x>>,<<y>>: This value can be used in an assignment.

 ## The Scanner
 The keywords are (they are case-sensitive):

 ADD
 SUBTRACT
 MULTIPLY
 DIVIDE
 LEFT
 RIGHT
 UP
 DOWN
 ASSIGN
 TO
 VAR
 IS
 VALUE
 IN

-Remaining token types will be identifiers, numbers, and punctuation symbols <,.?>.
+Remaining token types are considered identifiers, numbers, and punctuation symbols <,.?>.
 Commands must end with a full-stop.
 Co-ordinates must be separated by a comma, and optional whitespace.
-However, in the stderr output, there must not be whitespace between two co-ordinates of a tile, only a comma should be there.

 ## The Parser
 A suitable grammar to represent the operations has been made.
-Then make a syntax-directed translation scheme using bison or otherwise.
-If you incorporate advanced error handling into the scheme (from semantic all the way down to lexical errors), you will get bonus credit.
+Then syntax-directed translation scheme has been made using bison.
+Advanced error handling into the scheme (from semantic all the way down to lexical errors) have also been incorporated.

-On running the game engine, the engine will ask you to choose the interpretation for subtract that you want to follow throughout the game.
-You can choose A or B depending on your preference.
-After choosing a preference, the game engine required for the assignment would start.

 ## Assumptions:
 1. In case a valid move command doesn't change board state, it will be considered a successful move but no random tile will be added.
 2. Two interpretation are incorporated for subtraction moves.
-Interpretation that the engine should follow can be chosen at the start of the game.
+Interpretation that the game should follow can be chosen at the start of the game.
 It is assumed that automated testing would only be done after choosing an interpretation.
 3. Empty tile has following assumptions:
 	3.1 It has value 0 when queried.
 	3.2 No variable name can be assigned to it.